Share:

 AB 2588 Air Toxic “Hot Spots” program

-On September 29, the Sterigenics facility (687 Wanamaker Avenue, Ontario) was designated as a Potentially High Risk Level Facility, requiring a reduction of toxic emissions from operations as well reports on potential health risks.
+On September 29, 2022, the Sterigenics facility (687 Wanamaker Avenue, Ontario) was designated as a Potentially High Risk Level Facility, requiring a reduction of toxic emissions from operations as well reports on potential health risks.
 A facility is designated a Potentially High Risk Level Facility when emissions data show either a potential to exceed or that emissions have already exceeded cancer risk thresholds (greater than 100 in a million).
 As a Potentially High Risk Level Facility, Sterigenics was required to develop an Early Action Reduction Plan that includes measures that can be taken immediately to reduce health risks.
-In addition, the facility was required to submit an air toxics emissions inventory report, conduct a Health Risk Assessment (HRA), and submit a Risk Reduction Plan (RRP).
+In addition, the facility was required to submit an air toxics emissions inventory report (ATIR), conduct a Health Risk Assessment (HRA), and submit a Risk Reduction Plan (RRP).
+As of early March 2023, these documents have all been submitted by the facility and are under various stages of review and approval.

 Curtailment

-The approved Early Action Reduction Plan set a temporary threshold for EtO emissions from the facility of 17.5 parts per billion (ppb) over a 24-hour period (see below).
+The Amended Early Action Reduction Plan set a temporary threshold for EtO emissions from the facility of 10 parts per billion (ppb) over a 24-hour period (see below).
 These temporary thresholds ensures that the facility does not reverse any emission reductions that have been achieved recently while more permanent engineering controls are put into place.
-If air monitoring results near the facility show one EtO value at the designated threshold or higher, the facility must initiate curtailment of its operations.
-Repeated exceedances of the threshold within a rolling 30-day period will result in a temporary shutdown of the facility.
+If air monitoring results near the facility show an exceedance at the designated threshold or higher, the facility must initiate curtailment of its operations.
+Repeated exceedances of the threshold within a rolling 15-day period may result in a temporary shutdown of the facility.

 Early Action Reduction Plan Thresholds and Actions: